qwertie/ecsharp/Doc/LLLPG/LLLPG Part 5.md

     var input = (UString)"{ w = (x + y) * z >> (-1); };";
     var errOut = new ConsoleMessageSink();
     var lexer = new LesLexer(input, "", errOut);
-    var tree = new TokensToTree(lexer, true);
+    var tree = new TokensToTree(lexer, true); // <= Convert tokens to tree!
     var parser = new LesParser(tree.Buffered(), lexer.SourceFile, errOut);
     var results = parser.ParseStmtsLazy().Buffered();

-Initially the `LesParser` starts at the "top level" of the token tree, and in this example, it sees just two braces.
+Initially the `LesParser` starts at the "top level" of the token tree, and in this example, it sees just two tokens, two braces.
 In my parser I use two helper functions to navigate into (`Down`) and out of (`Up`) the child trees:

     Stack<Pair<IListSource<Token>, int>> _parents = new
      Stack<Pair<IListSource<Token>, int>>();